azcoov/azcoov.github.com/_posts/2012-01-02-nearby-now-for-ios-android.md

 I'm going to break this post down into three main sections that I fell are most important to talk about.
 Before I begin...
 Please note that while I am a .net developer, I'm an Apple fanboy, and never thought I'd develop for Android, or own an Android device.
 In other words, I had bias against Android prior to developing for it.
 Take anything negative I have to say about Android with a grain of salt.

-Here are the three main discussion points: `Development Experience`, `Testing & Release`, `App & device experience`.
+Here are the three main discussion points: `Development Experience`, `Testing & Release`, `App & Device Experience`.

 ##Development Experience